ZacHengInfineon/linux-optiga-trust-m/README.md

 ### <a name="pkey"></a>pkey
 Usuage : Key tools / Key generation

-OPTIGA™ Trust M engine uses the -in parameter to pass input to the key generation/usage function.
+OPTIGA™ Trust M provider uses the -in parameter to pass input to the key generation/usage function.

 Following is the input format: